keiran-rowell/keiran-rowell.github.io/_posts/2026-08-01-noble-gases-as-anesthetics.md

 [Radical pairs may play a role in xenon-induced general anaesthesia](https://doi.org/10.1038/s41598-021-85673-w)

 [I think this one needs to be clinical, platonic, and in a clean way, unnerving]

+[Medical]
+Does it get prescribed, is it FDA approved?
+Is it just a cost thing or are people unnerved but its inexplicable action?